 Phone Calls & Phone Usage Policy

-Phone calls that inmates are allowed to make from jail are collect calls or through a pre-paid phone account .
-Jail phone calls are usually more costly than regular phone calls.
+Phone calls that inmates are allowed to make from jail are collect calls or through a pre-paid phone account.
+Jail phone calls are usually more expensive than regular phone calls.
 There is no limit to how often you can use the phone, but inmates should keep in mind lots of people want to use the phone – so you have to share.
 If you break the jail rules, an inmate’s phone privileges may be limited or eliminated altogether.

 The Roosevelt County Detention Center phone number is: 575-356-6871